jonassiewertsen/statamic-how-to-addon/DOCUMENTATION.md

 - Super Users can do this by default
 - If not a super user, remember to give permissions to the Videos Collection

-Every logged in User can see and watch How To videos.
-You cant change that.
+All logged in user can see and watch How To videos.
+You cant change that at the moment.
+Let me know if you need this functionality.

 That's it.
 Enjoy!